adambarbato/auto-pandoc/README.md

-# pandoc-ts
+# auto-pandoc

 ```bash
 WARNING: code mostly written by Claude to use as a personal dependency so some features may be broken.
 Contributions are open if you find an issue.
 ```

 A TypeScript wrapper for [Pandoc](https://pandoc.org/) with automatic binary installation.
+The automatic installation of the pandoc binary is what separates this project from others in the ecosystem.

 This package provides a complete TypeScript interface to Pandoc's document conversion capabilities, automatically downloading and installing the Pandoc binary when you install the package.

 ## Features